-1. The time limit for completing the work authorized ends one year from the date of the Federal and/or State disaster declaration or the date of a verification letter from the New York District, whichever is later.
-If you find that you need more time to complete the authorized activity, submit your request for a time extension to this office for consideration at least one month before the above date is reached.

-2. You must maintain the activity authorized by this permit in good condition and in conformance with the terms and conditions of this permit.
+- 1. The time limit for completing the work authorized ends one (1) year from the date of the Federal and/or State disaster declaration or the date of a verification letter from the New York District, whichever is later.
+If you find that you need more time to complete the authorized activity, submit your request for a time extension to this office for consideration at least one (1) month before the one-year date is reached. - 2.
+You must maintain the work activity authorized by this permit in good condition and in conformance with the terms and conditions of this permit.
 You are not relieved of this requirement if you abandon the permitted activity, although you may make a good faith transfer to a third party in compliance with General Condition 4 below.
-Should you wish to cease to maintain the authorized activity or should you desire to abandon it without a good faith transfer, you must obtain a modification of this permit from this office, which may require restoration of the area.
+Should you wish to cease to maintain the authorized activity or should you desire to abandon it without